carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/file_app/README.md

 ## B. Access the application

-It takes about 40 seconds for the POD to be in a *running* state.
+It can take up to 1 minute for the POD to be in a *running* state.

 The Ghost service is configured with a LoadBalancer type, which means you need to find the **external IP** for your application so that you can connect to it via a web browser in your lab: